 If you think someone is grumpy simply because of age, think again.
 Blame the grumpiness not on their age, but consider blaming it on their pain.

 Example.
 I knew a man who was 95+ who everyone considered grumpy.
 Honestly, he was….
 There was a period of time where he was exceptionally grumpy though.
 And well, we just assumed he was getting older, thus grumpier.
 He would yell at people.
 He made some people cry.
 He was just difficult.
 He even hit someone once who was sincerely trying to help.
 My compassion for him arrived when I realized that his pain was really PAINFUL.
-Elementary stuff I know.
-But really.
-When you’re in pain, you don’t always act pretty or nice.
+Elementary stuff I know yet sometimes we forget that when in pain, people aren’t able to act pretty or nice.
 You don’t always speak in a calm manner.
 You don’t always use polite words.
 Sometimes you kick, you punch, you scream.
 In short, you have much less control over your emotions.
 For this man, his body had been breaking down for awhile (goodness, he was close to 100!).
 In particular, he had a wound after a fall and it wasn’t healing.
 It hurt.
 It made walking and everything for that matter more difficult.
 So snapping at people was a natural reaction to the pain.

 To give you some perspective, two years ago, I had conjunctivitis aka inflammation of the eye and that made me pretty grumpy.
-I held it in for the most part, but it also only lasted for about a week.
-I had to wear my glasses all the time and it not only made me feel ugly and sleepy all the time.
-It just made things difficult.
+I held it in for the most part, but my calm demeanor only lasted for about a week.
+I had to wear my glasses all the time and it not only made me feel ugly and sleepy, it just made things difficult.
 It made running harder.
 It made working and looking at the computer screen harder at the office.
 It made driving harder.
-You could classify it less as pain and more as discomfort.
+In my case, I could have classified it less as pain and more as discomfort.
 But even that made me grumpy.
 Just like cold sores and sprained ankles and tooth aches can make you and I angry and mad.
-And just grumpy (check out my other posts on old age grumpiness, check out A Dissection of Old Age Grumpiness-#2 and A Dissection of Old Age Grumpiness-#3
+And just grumpy (For more perspective on old age grumpiness, check out A Dissection of Old Age Grumpiness-#2 and A Dissection of Old Age Grumpiness-#3